A review of the main changes to annual allowance since its introduction on 6 April 2006, as well as common issues to consider.

 Other tax and deductions such as Corporation Tax, dividends, savings income and National Insurance Contributions etc. will remain based on UK rules.
 For the 2018/2019 the rates and bands of tax relief now have significant differences to the UK rules.
 This could mean the amount of income tax relief which can be claimed on pension contributions by Scottish and UK tax payers may not be the same.
 Our Tax Relief Modeller can assist with calculations under both UK and SRIT tax regimes.
 For more info on SRIT and how this works in practice, please visit our facts page.

 In simple terms, the amount of the annual allowance excess is treated like any other income and is added to the top part of the person’s taxable income.

-The part of the excess that falls:
+Based on rest of UK rates, the part of the excess that falls: